Ukrainians in Russia: Green Ukraine

-Siry Klyn
+Grey Ukraine

-The Ukrainian settlement of Siry Klyn, literally the "grey wedge", developed around the city of Omsk in western Siberia.
+The Ukrainian settlement of Grey Ukraine or Siry Klyn (literally the "grey wedge") developed around the city of Omsk in western Siberia.
 M. Bondarenko, an emigrant from Poltava province, wrote before World War I: "The city of Omsk looks like a typical Moscovite city, but the bazaar and markets speak Ukrainian".
 All around the city of Omsk stood Ukrainian villages.
 The settlement of people beyond the Ural mountains began in the 1860s.
 There were attempts to form an autonomous Ukrainian region in 1917–1920.
 Altogether, 1,604,873 emigrants from Ukraine settled the area before 1914.
 According to the 2010 Russian census, 77,884 people of the Omsk region identified themselves as Ukrainians, making Ukrainians the third-largest ethnic group there after Russians and Kazakhs.

-Zholty Klyn
+Yellow Ukraine

-The settlement of Zholty Klyn (the Yellow Wedge) was founded soon after the Treaty of Pereyaslav of 1659 as the eastern border of the second Zasechnaya Cherta.
+The settlement of Yellow Ukraine, or Zholty Klyn (the Yellow Wedge) was founded soon after the Treaty of Pereyaslav of 1659 as the eastern border of the second Zasechnaya Cherta.
 Named after the yellow steppes on the middle and lower Volga, the colony co-existed with the Volga Cossacks, and colonists primarily settled around the city of Saratov.
 In addition to Ukrainians, Volga Germans and Mordovians migrated to Zholty Klyn in large numbers.
 As of 2014, most of the population is integrated throughout the region, though a few culturally Ukrainian villages remain.

+Inter-ethnic relations

+Ukrainians in the Russian Federation represent the third-largest ethnic group after Russians and Tatars.
+In spite of their relatively high numbers, some Ukrainians in Russia reported unfair treatment and anti-Ukrainian sentiment in the Russian Federation.
+In November 2010, the High Court of Russia cancelled registration of one of the biggest civic communities of the Ukrainian minority, the "Federal nation-cultural autonomy of the Ukrainians in Russia" (FNCAUR).

+A survey, conducted by the independent Russian research centre Levada in February 2019, found that 77% of Ukrainians and 82% of Russians think positively of each other as people.

 Demographics

 Statistics and scholarship

 Statistical information about Ukrainians is included in the census materials of the Russian Empire, the Soviet Union and the Russian Federation which were collected in 1897, 1920, 1923, 1926, 1937, 1939, 1959, 1970, 1979, 1989, 2002 and 2010.
 Of these, the 1937 census was discarded and begun again as the 1939 census.

 In the aftermath of the breakup of the Soviet Union in 1991, attention has been focused on the Eastern Ukrainian diaspora by the Society for relations with Ukrainians outside of Ukraine.
 Numerous attempts have been made to unite them.
-The society publishes the journal Zoloti Vorota (Золоті ворота, named for The Golden Gate of Kyiv) and the magazine Ukrainian Diaspora.
+The society publishes the journal Zoloti Vorota (Золоті Ворота, named for The Golden Gate of Kyiv) and the magazine Ukrainian Diaspora.